lastperson/voting_docs/README.md

 > comm.request.sendTransaction("0xe6b032b23bc145ed19e23792e2a107d0794fe65a","http://some.url/application.json","0x123567",{from:eth.accounts[0], gas: 150000});
 "0x669b8c0dba902e7a727749278acc3e2c9c44b02af72885385745e26febd9188f"
 ```
+This will trigger the `event Request(address indexed applicant, bytes32 indexed request, uint256 hash);` event on the contract.
 After an application is submitted the application data can be queried by address.

 ```javascript
 > comm.index("0xe6b032b23bc145ed19e23792e2a107d0794fe65a");